 Procedures for sampling are strictly controlled by specific regulations and codes of practice.
 This legislation gives authorised officers the power to purchase or take food samples at all reasonable hours; in other words, when the business is operating and staff are on the premises.
 Failure to allow an authorised officer to take a sample could lead to the commission of an obstruction offence.

-Please note that the requirement for trading standards officers to give two days prior written notice of the intention to visit - as outlined in 'Trading standards: powers, enforcement & penalties' - does not apply to food legislation.
+Please note that the requirement for trading standards officers to give two days prior written notice of the intention to visit - as outlined in 'Trading standards: powers, enforcement and penalties' - does not apply to food legislation.